erdogant/benfordslaw/docs/pages/html/_sources/Examples.rst.txt

 Second last digit test
 ####################################

-Let's check the the votes on the ** second last digit** and determine whether it significantly deviates from benfords distribution.
+Let's check the the votes on the **second last digit** and determine whether it significantly deviates from benfords distribution.
 Benford's Law has known distributions for the the first three digits.
 For other digits there is no distribution explicitly defined in classical Benford's Law.
-However, we ca assume a uniform distribution which is being done for every value < 0.
+However, we can assume a uniform distribution which is being done for every last digits.

 .. code:: python